CoughManCoding/From-Scratch-Deep-Learning-project-Series/README.md

 13. Lang Graph

 Requirements
-We will be using Scikit (not scipy), Pyspark, PyTorch(avoiding Tensorflow to a large extent), Neo4j, DataBricks as and when needed, Heruko or Streamlit for Assignment 9th.
+We will be using Scikit (not scipy), Pyspark, PyTorch (avoiding Tensorflow to a large extent), Neo4j, DataBricks as and when needed, Heruko or Streamlit for Assignment 9th.

 Final Outcome:
 At the end Our Main goal is to work on a Vision-transformer, given the expertises of @Liana-pog in computer vision, and mine in HCI.
 This project is intended to start September 10th.

+Note:
+1. We have made an concerted effort to loop or atleast refer all the sources, and you can find them under a docstring, at the starting of the notebook.
+2. This code is free to use, since its all public information.
+(If possible, please connect before doing so, or simply drop me a ping on my email - siddharthsohansharma@gmail.com)